A Hot DOG Forged in FIRE: Nuclear and Starburst Spectral Decomposition of a Luminous Infrared Galaxy Simulation with a Resolved Dust Torus: Results Discussion

 In the outer galactic nucleus ($r \sim 0.1 - 1$ kpc), the dust is now dominated by stellar heating (even the silicates and graphites).
 The optical depths are now low enough that dust self-absorption is minimal and thus the AGN-heated IR luminosity is mostly constant, only now affecting the far-IR, cold dust tail (which is dominated by stellar emission in the emerging $r>100$ kpc spectrum anyway).
 In this region, stellar-heated dust begins to contribute meaningfully to the total mid- to far-IR emission.
 Moreover, stellar UV/optical emission begins to escape, but it is significantly reddened and will be dominated by stellar emission at larger radii.

 In the extended galactic and circumgalactic region ($r > 1$ kpc), the optical depth drops substantially, allowing for UV/optical emission from the young stellar population with only some reddening (as seen in Figure \ref{fig:spectral_decomposition}).
-The dust in this region is entirely stellar-heated, but there is little dust absorption to substantially affect the IR luminosity (other than the far-IR tail).
+The dust in this region is {mostly} stellar-heated, but there is little dust absorption to substantially affect the IR luminosity (other than the far-IR tail).
 Overall, the spectral shape of our system is thus broadly generated from 1) AGN-heated hot dust emission produced in the torus that is reprocessed down to colder temperatures in the inner galactic nucleus ISM yielding the reduced $3-8~\mu\mathrm{m}$ emergent luminosity in our spectra, 2) the mostly starburst-heated far-IR tail, generated primarily outside of the galactic nucleus, and 3) the lightly reddened young stellar population in the extended galaxy that produces the steep UV/optical spectrum.

 It is worth noting that the depth of the $9.7~\mu\mathrm{m}$ silicate feature stabilizes when the dust self-absorption begins to significantly decline $r\gtrsim 100$ pc, which is well outside of the region commonly associated with the dust torus.
 This nicely illustrates that, at least in this highly optically thick galactic nucleus, this silicate feature is not directly produced by the dust torus, as is sometimes assumed, but rather the galactic nucleus ISM.
-Indeed, observational data of Compton-thick AGN have suggested that these features are mostly generated in the nucleus ISM \citep{Goulding_2012}.
-As mentioned earlier, the silicate features vary across sightlines, which we can now interpret as being due to asymmetric dust self-absorption in the medium.
-The PAH emission features are instead predominantly generated in the extended galaxy ($r \gtrsim 1$ kpc).
-Since the PAH temperature decreases as a function of radius, producing a decreasing PAH ionization fraction (emerging $7.7~\mu\mathrm{m}/11.3~\mu\mathrm{m}$ flux ratio is $\sim 1$ at 100 pc, but $\gtrsim 1.3$ at 100 kpc), the resulting PAH ionization fraction inferred from the spectrum would be higher than it actually is in the optically thick molecular environment where the starburst primarily occurs.
+Indeed, observational data of Compton-thick AGN have suggested that these features are mostly generated in the nucleus ISM \citep{Goulding_2012}. {Typically, however, radiative transfer torus models assume that this silicate feature is a part of the torus and tend to find deep silicate features in large, optically thick, smooth tori, often used as evidence for a clumpy torus \citep{Feltre_2012}.
+Naively, it is at least possible that such models may fit part of the diffuse ISM, rather than the torus structure itself.
+In future work, we plan on investigating this further by fitting such torus models back onto these synthetic spectra and comparing the inferred torus geometries.}